-The Parent/ Teacher Home Visit Project (PTHVP) was developed by parents in Sacramento, CA where it has been successfully implemented since 1998 and brought to Saint Paul by SPFT in 2010.
-The goals of the Teacher Home Visit Project are to build a stronger partnership between teachers and parents, to promote Saint Paul Public Schools, and to work with parents to eliminate racial predictability of student outcomes.
-The Teacher Home Visit Project operates on a model where parents are seen as an asset to the educational process.
+Parent/Teacher Home Visits (PTHV) was developed by parents in Sacramento, CA where it has been successfully implemented since 1998 and brought to Saint Paul by SPFT in 2010.
+The goals of Parent/Teacher Home Visits are to build a stronger partnership between teachers and parents, to promote Saint Paul Public Schools, and to work with parents to eliminate racial predictability of student outcomes.
+Parent/Teacher Home Visits operates on a model where parents are seen as an asset to the educational process.
 By meeting parents in an area of their comfort, teachers have more success in working with them in partnership around academics.

 Subd.
-1. Teacher participation in the Teacher Home Visit project requires the following commitments:
+1. Teacher participation in Parent/Teacher Home Visits requires the following commitments:

 - 1. Attendance at four (4) hour Parent/Teacher Home Visit training; - 2.
-For the first year a teacher participates: completing at least one (1) visit with a minimum of 3 families: - 3.
-For all additional years a teacher participates: completing at least one (1) visit with a minimum of 8 families: - 4.
-Attendance at fall and spring debrief session: - 5.
+For the first year a teacher participates: completing at least one (1) visit with a minimum of 3 families; - For all additional years a teacher participates: completing at least one (1) visit with a minimum of 8 families: - 4.
+Attendance at fall and spring debrief session; - 5.
 Document visits on project visit tracker; - 6.
 An agreement to conduct visits that follow the model outlined in the training: - voluntary for teachers and parents - conducted in pairs - not solely targeting a particular group of students - relation-based, focused on the hopes and dreams of the family - 7.
 The District shall meet with the project's local training/leadership team at the team's December and June meetings for the purpose of evaluation and leveraging home visiting work to promote common SPPS/SPFT parent engagement goals.

 Subd.
 2. Compensation.
-Teachers who participate in the Home Visit Project shall be paid an additional \$50 stipend for each home visit conducted by the teacher.
+Teachers who participate in Parent/Teacher Home Visits shall be paid an additional \$50 stipend for each home visit conducted by the teacher.
 Payment of the stipends shall be made after the fall and spring debrief sessions.

-The total amount of payments shall not exceed \$150,000 during each school year.
+The total amount of payments shall not exceed \$175,000 during each school year.
 In addition, no one teacher in grades pre k- 4 can earn in excess of \$2,500 during each school year.
 No one teacher in grades 5-12 can earn in excess of \$3,000 during each school year.